AN/FLR-9: Description

 Advances in technology have made the FLR-9 obsolete.
-In 1997, the FLR-9 at the former Clark AB in the Philippines was converted into a 35,000-seat fabric-covered amphitheatre.
+In 1997, the FLR-9 at the former Clark AB was converted into a 35,000-seat fabric-covered amphitheater.
 In early May 2002, systematic dismantling of the FLR-9 at San Vito began, and it was totally deconstructed by the end of that month.
 Although the markings of where the array stood remain in the ground, the structure is completely gone.

 Demolition of the FLR-9 at Misawa began in October 2014.

 A decommissioning ceremony for the last active FLR-9, at Joint Base Elmendorf-Richardson, was held on May 25, 2016.